 We’ve all been there.
 You come home from a long day at the office and say to yourself, “I need a drink”.
-At first glance, that beer or glass of wine looks harmless.
+At first glance, that beer or glass of wine seems harmless.
 In fact, it looks pretty inviting.
-Whether drinking is part of your corporate culture or you’re stressed, you think to yourself, “what’s the big deal?”
+Whether drinking is part of your corporate culture or you’re over-worked, you think to yourself, “what’s the big deal?”

 A Culture of Drinking at Work

 TV shows and movies have shown us just how ingrained drinking can be in all sorts of jobs.
 While the real world doesn’t often compare to an episode of Mad Men, the corporate culture of your job could be contributing to your drinking.
 Many white-collar industries have regular happy hours and set up times to drink and socialize with clients.
 There’s also the emerging trend of the modern work environment.
 It’s more common to have offices with coolers of beer and wine nights during the week.

 When it comes to several blue-collar industries, the jobs can be predictable, may not be mentally challenging, and oftentimes require long hours.
 This combination can make an individual more vulnerable to substance abuse, especially if they come from a background where the use of alcohol or drugs is commonplace.